 The show wrapped with a hair raising fusion of hard rock and thematic classical music that was unlike anything I've ever heard and it brought the house down: Christopher Young's score to Ghost Rider.
 The orchestra was augmented with the GSPO Choir and a powerhouse rock band consisting of Dave ('Slayer') Lombardo on drums, Gerry Nestler on guitar and Dan Lutz on bass.
 Inspired and exhilarating, it was the perfect closing number to leave the audience on an unbelievable high.
 Chris Young took the stage to joyously demonstrate his approval to the thunderous applause received from an elated standing audience.

-The professionalism and verve displayed by the Golden State Pops Orchestra and the GSPO Chorale, its numerous conductors and soloists were all as impressively surprising as the some of the images this incredible music was composed for, providing that "once in a lifetime" experience those in attendance will undoubtedly cherish for the rest of their lives.
+The professionalism and verve displayed by the Golden State Pops Orchestra and the GSPO Chorale and its numerous conductors and soloists were as surprising as the images this incredible music was composed for, providing that "once in a lifetime" experience those in attendance will undoubtedly cherish for the rest of their lives.

 P.S.
 Even though a video cannot possibly compare to what we heard live, I would be remiss in not posting this authorized recording of Chris Young's Ghost Rider, the performance described above.
 I sincerely hope you enjoy it!